ibm-cloud-docs/vlans/vlan-spanning.md

 By default, VLAN spanning is disabled.
 Devices on two different private subnets, whether on the same or different VLANs, can't send IP traffic to one another.

-### Services that commonly require VLAN spanning
-{: #vlan-spanning-services}

-Specific tutorials are available to help you set up VLAN spanning for your situation.
-See [Resources for VLAN spanning](/docs/vlans?topic=vlans-other-resources-vlan-spanning) to access those tutorials.

 ## Managing VLAN spanning
 {: #manage-vlan-spanning}

 You can enable or disable VLAN spanning for your account.

+This option will not appear for accounts that are incompatible with VLAN Spanning.
+{: note}

 To update your account setting, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external} and log in to your account.
 1. From the console, click the Menu icon ![menu icon](../../icons/icon_hamburger.svg) and select **Classic Infrastructure**.